 Becca Stevens is an author, speaker, priest, social entrepreneur, founder and president of Thistle Farms.
 After experiencing the death of her father and subsequent child abuse when she was 5, Becca longed to open a sanctuary for survivors offering a loving community.
 In 1997, five women who had experienced trafficking, violence, and addiction were welcomed home.

 Twenty years later, the organization continues to welcome women with free residence hat provide housing, medical care, therapy and education for two years.
 Residents and graduates earn income through one of four social enterprises.
 The Global Market of Thistle Farms helps employ more than 1,800 women worldwide, and the national network has more than 40 sister communities.

-Becca has been featured in the New York Times, on ABC World News, NPR, PBS, and was recently named a 2016 CNN Hero.
-In 2011, the White House named Becca a “Champion of Change”.
-She was featured in the PBS documentary, “A Path Appears,” named Humanitarian of the Year by the Small Business Council of America as well as the TJ Martell Foundation, and inducted into the Tennessee Women’s Hall of Fame.
-She has been conferred honorary doctorates from The University of the South, Sewanee and General Theological Seminary, New York.
-Her newest book is, “Letters from the Farm: A Simple Path for a Deeper Spiritual Life.”
-She lives in Nashville with her husband, Grammy-winning songwriter Marcus Hummon, and their three sons.
+Becca has been featured in the New York Times, on ABC World News and PR, was recently named a 2016 CNN Hero and a White House “Champion of Change."
+She was featured in the PBS documentary, A Path Appears, named Humanitarian of the Year by the Small Business Council of America and inducted into the Tennessee Women’s Hall of Fame.
+Stevens attended the University of the South and Vanderbilt Divinity School.
+She has been conferred 2 honorary doctorates.